Indian food is like that really cool friend who seemed a bit intimidating at first.

 Answer: You are.

-From creamy rose drinks to bowls filled with rich tangy sauces, I promise you that Indian food is well worth your time.
+And whether it’s a creamy rose drink or bowls filled with rich tangy sauces, I promise you that Indian food is well worth your time.

 How to Eat Indian Dishes at Restaurants

-Think of Indian food as something to explore.
+Think of authentic Indian foods as something to explore.

 You look around the menu, and then you order a drink, a couple starters, a few sides, a main (or two), and a dessert.